Daegu Stadium

 - Daegu Stadium's instance of is recorded as stadium[5].

-- Daegu Stadium's owned by is recorded as Daegu[7].
+- Daegu Stadium is owned by Daegu[6].

 - Daegu Stadium's main building contractor is recorded as Samsung Group[7].